ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Connection Property, and Message Context Property specified in this document.
 Each interface SHOULD be implemented even when in a specific implementation/platform it will always result in no operation, e.g. there is no action when the API specifies a Property that is not available in a transport protocol implemented on a specific platform.
 For example, if TCP is the only underlying transport protocol, the Message Property `msgOrdered` can be implemented (trivially, as a no-op) as disabling the requirement for ordering will not have any effect on delivery order for Connections over TCP.
-Similarly, the `msg-lifetime` Message Property can be implemented but ignored, as the description of this Property states that "it is not guaranteed that a Message will not be sent when its Lifetime has expired".
+Similarly, the `msgLifetime` Message Property can be implemented but ignored, as the description of this Property states that "it is not guaranteed that a Message will not be sent when its Lifetime has expired".
 - Implementations may use other representations for Transport Property Names, e.g., by providing constants, but should provide a straight-forward mapping between their representation and the property names specified here.